Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: On Turing completeness of HDC/VSA

-Another part of the system is dynamic and includes the location for storing a hypervector for the current state, the tape, and current position of the head.
+The other part of the system is dynamic and includes the location for storing a hypervector for the current state, the tape, and current position of the head.
 Fig.~\ref{fig:tape:1} presents an example of the dynamic part of the system.
-In the case of using VSAs, the tape can be seen as a matrix where each column corresponds to a hypervector of some symbol.
+In the case of using HDC/VSA, the tape can be seen as a matrix where each column corresponds to the hypervector of a symbol.
 In order to make the next step, the machine has to read the hypervector of the current state ($\textbf{b}$ in Fig.~\ref{fig:tape:1}) and the hypervector of the symbol at the current location of the head ($\textbf{0}$ in Fig.~\ref{fig:tape:1}).
-The result of multiplication of these hypervectors $\textbf{b} \odot \textbf{0}$ is used as an input to the heteroassociative memory.
+The result of binding of these hypervectors $\textbf{b} \odot \textbf{0}$ is used as an input to the heteroassociative memory.
 The output of the memory indicates that hypervector $\textbf{a}$ should be written to the current state; the tape's content is changed to $\textbf{3}$, and the head should be moved to the right of the current location.
 The updated state is shown in Fig.~\ref{fig:tape:2}.
 In such a manner, the system could operate on the tape for the required number of computational steps.
+Summarizing, the proposed implementation of a Turing machine uses basic elements of HDC/VSA such as hypervectors, item memories, and the binding operation; however, it also includes few parts that go beyond HDC/VSA -- namely, control of head movements and unlimited memory tape.